SchineD/microservice/README.md

 ![The frontend](doc/img/app-01-app.png)

-The [API
-docs](http://localhost:8096/my-new-app/app/api/swagger-ui/index.html?url=/my-new-app/api/v3/api-docs)
-shows the OpenAPI documentation for the backend.
+Clicking on the OpenAPI logo in the upper right corner opens the API docs in a new tab.
+The [API docs](http://localhost:8096/my-new-app/app/api/swagger-ui/index.html?url=/my-new-app/api/v3/api-docs) show the OpenAPI documentation for the backend.

 ![The API docs](doc/img/app-02-api.png)